fogonwater/we-are-here/6_government/README.md

 ## 601 History of Parliament

 To create this visualisation we reviewed electoral commission records of historical elections and cross-referenced them to Wikipedia entries on New Zealand election results.
-We synthesised these materials into a spreadsheet recording MP party affiliation on a year-by-year basis.
-We wrote a D3.js script to read this data and plot a historical stream chart as an SVG.
+We synthesised these materials into a spreadsheet recording MP party affiliation on a year-by-year basis (`601_history_parliament/prep_election_data.py`).
+We wrote a D3.js script (`601_history_parliament/script.js`)to read this data and plot a historical stream chart as an SVG.
 We imported the SVG into Adobe Illustrator for colouring and labelling.

 Electoral Commission: General Elections 1890–1993 — Seats Won by Party (2018)